dbayardAWS/lakeform_labs/Part5.md

 ![screen](images/use2.png)

-* Click Get Started
+* Click Get Started if this is your first time using Athena

-* Close the tutorial window
+* Close the Athena tutorial window if one pops-up.

 * In the Database drop-down, notice that UserFlights does not see the Flights or Reviews databases

 ![screen](images/use3.png)

+Note: You may or may not see the "sampledb" database depending on if you have previously used Athena in this account prior to this lab.

 ## Congratulations.